OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-25.md

 ## 1 Chronicles 25:20

-> the thirteenth to Shubael, his sons and his relatives, twelve;
+> the thirteenth to Shubael, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:21

-> the fourteenth to Mattithiah, his sons and his relatives, twelve;
+> the fourteenth to Mattithiah, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:22

-> the fifteenth to Jeremoth, his sons and his relatives, twelve;
+> the fifteenth to Jeremoth, along with his sons and relatives, twelve;

 ---

 ## 1 Chronicles 25:23

-> the sixteenth to Hananiah, his sons and his relatives, twelve;
+> the sixteenth to Hananiah, along with his sons and relatives, twelve;

 ---